 Why is semaglutide not working?

-Semaglutide may not be working due to several reasons, such as inconsistent medication adherence, lower dosage, diet adjustment, reduced physical activity, and lifestyle changes.
+Semaglutide may not be effective due to several reasons, including inconsistent medication adherence, lower dosage, dietary adjustments, reduced physical activity, and lifestyle changes.

 How much does semaglutide cost?